soheil-khorram/MDS-network/README.rst

 * Model: This repository supports for TensorFlow models.
 I have prepared some examples in the 'models/tensorflow' folder. 'delay_attention.py' contains the MDS-network model shown in the above figure.
 Most experiments of the paper [1] use the model provided by 'delay_attention.py'.
 As the baseline system, we implemented the downsampling/upsampling network which is provided in 'conv_deconv.py'.
 Also, the preliminary experiment, presented in section 4 of the paper [1], uses the model exists in 'preliminary_cnn.py'.

 You can also write your own model.
-To do so, you just need to write a class that inherets from the 'TensorflowModel' and implements the following functions:
+To do so, you just need to write a class that inherits from the 'TensorflowModel' and implements the following functions:

 .. code-block:: python